-Please have your pediatrician or family doctor write a letter of medical necessity for bariatric surgery and mail it to:
+As part of the process, you will need to request your pediatrician or family doctor to write a letter of medical necessity for bariatric surgery.
+The letter should be mailed to:

 Center for Healthy Weight and Nutrition